 Well, they’ll tell you when they’re ready to buy.

-And number two, when sufficient trust and credibility has been created over time.
+And number two, when sufficient trust and credibility have been created over time.
 People do business with people they know, like, and trust.
 So those two things have to be in place.

 You say they will tell you.
 Will you somehow encourage them to buy or you would just sit and wait when they come and will be ready to buy?